 While technology can help us drill valuable insights from wells of data, they still require human judgment to impose meaning and determine the full range of consequences of their outputs.

 Communication will still be a thing for a long time to come as far as teamwork and collaboration are concerned.
 Regardless of the technological resources at their disposal, teams will still need to imbibe good interpersonal communication skills to realize their full potentials.
 The ability to harness body language, voice tone, and choice of words towards a desirable outcome will be a major plus that HR managers across industries will look out for in resumes.

 HR managers will also be keen on candidates’ ability to rally the efforts of others towards set goals and objectives.
 Businesses will require employees across all levels to assume responsibilities and take up initiatives to help the organization reach its goals.

 Leaders inspire others to make their best efforts by showing good examples and exerting a positive influence.

-The world is fast-becoming more integrated than ever.
-With people now interacting more frequently with others from different ethnic and cultural backgrounds, it’s becoming imperative to keep an open mind and be tolerant with others.
+The world is fast becoming more integrated than ever.
+With people now interacting more frequently with others from different ethnic and cultural backgrounds, it’s becoming imperative to keep an open mind and be tolerant of others.

 Employees across all levels will need to deal with data for various reasons, and that requires some level of technical knowledge.
 Also, the current disruptions taking place across various industries are driven by technologies like business intelligence, A.I, virtual/augmented reality, etc.